ogcincubator/modelcontextprotocol/_sources/json-rpc/description.md

 There is no official schema for JSON-RPC or the Model Context Protocol that uses it - unofficial schemas tend to bundle the JSON-RPC elements into the MCP schema, which hides the dependencies, reduces re-usability and obscures testing.

-Note the JSON-LD enabled of the RPC elements is necessary to build a graph out of a JSON MCP object - it supports RDF identifiers of the object containers, which then allows MCP components to be mapped to RDF models
+Note the JSON-LD enabled of the RPC elements is necessary to build a graph out of a JSON MCP object - it supports RDF identifiers of the object containers, which then allows MCP components to be mapped to RDF models.

 ## Usage